Clubs & Organizations

 The National Junior Beta Club is an academic honor organization that recognizes outstanding scholastic achievement, promotes strong moral character and social responsibility, encourages service to others, fosters leadership skills, and provides settings for students to develop strong interpersonal skills.

-An informational meeting is held during the second or third week of every school year.
+An informational meeting will be held by mid-September of each school year.
+(See above for details.)
 Though the meeting is not required, it is highly recommended so that students will understand the requirements of membership.

 If you have questions, please contact Mrs. Walters, faculty advisor.